-- Loss Prevention Policy - Loss Prevention Case Studies
+- Loss Prevention Policy

+- Loss Prevention Case Studies

+- Tightrope Virtual health and safety program to be accessed through the DU Portal

 5/5 WELCOME AND INTRODUCTIONS

 Welcome participants.
 Introduce any new members to the associate member class.
 If any new officers or guests are in attendance, have them introduce themselves and their role in Delta Upsilon.